Global Analysis of LISA Data with Galactic Binaries and Massive Black Hole Binaries: Conclusion

 The result is a robust, computationally efficient, high-quality GB and MBHB signal extraction and noise estimation pipeline publicly available at \cite{strub_gb_parameter_estimation, strub_mbhb_parameter_estimation}.

 The next steps involve incorporating other GW signal types such as extreme mass ratio inspirals, glitches, and data gaps.
 Additionally, the pipeline could be extended to include pre-merger MBHB parameter estimation, as the current pipeline focuses solely on post-merger MBHB signal extraction.
+Furthermore, the found MLEs of both MBHBs and GBs can be used as proposals of computationally expensive MCMC searches to improve the sampling efficiency.
+Therefore this approach could be integrated with MCMC based global fit, GB and MBHB algorithms such as \cite{littenberg2023prototype, cornish2020black, marsat2021exploring, katz2020gpu, cornish2022low, katz2022fully, PhysRevD.75.043008, crowder2007genetic, littenberg2011detection, 10.1093/biomet/82.4.711, gamerman2006markov,littenberg2020global, littenberg2023prototype, karnesis2023eryn, tong2024transdimensional} to improve the computational efficiency.